cassianoperin/Orion-CHIP8-Emulator/README.md

 6.1.
 Replace signature by SHA1
-6.2. your 8xy4 is weirdly complex, just calc sum as short or larger, then store the lower 8 bits in v[x] and shift down the 9th bit into vf
-6.3.
-I am legit unsure how you passed the display test from my oob test rom your dxyn has the potential to overwrite whatever vx or vy holds when you set vf to 0 because either of them could be the vf register so it is NOT allowed to use the vx/vy directly in the draw loop itself, you must make a copy of the coordinates (unless you only set vf to the amount of collisions at the very end by using another var to hold collision status in the meantime)
+6.2. your 8xy4 is weirdly complex, just calc sum as short or larger, then store the lower 8 bits in v[x] and shift down the 9th bit into vf so it is NOT allowed to use the vx/vy directly in the draw loop itself, you must make a copy of the coordinates (unless you only set vf to the amount of collisions at the very end by using another var to hold collision status in the meantime)
 --- that commented alternate version's good, if only some work is done to tackle clipping vs wrapping which is basically non-existent right now
-6.4. get rid of that spacefight quirk in Fx1E, it's a myth and does not exist, the rom is merely buggy, and there exists a version that fixes the bugs

 6.5 SCHIP -
 -  with the exception of 2 or 3 known games that need that original behavior to look right (but not necessary to work right), everything else works fine following the behavior of "modern superchip"
 - which is basically a step down from the functionality of xochip with a lot less rules to how it works